-Candidates or authorized Agents are required to fill out a Candidate Registration and Qualification (CRQ) form providing the following information:
+Candidates or authorized agents are required to fill out a Candidate Registration and Qualification (CRQ) form providing the following information:

-- 1. Print your name as you wish it to appear on ballot. - 2.
-Print full name as registered to vote. - 3.
-Print your Residence address. - 4.
-Print your Phone/Fax numbers. - 5.
-E-mail and/or Web site address. - 6.
-Address and telephone number for publication/media/internet. - 7.
-Print elective office title for which you are applying. - 8.
-Candidate or Agent must sign and date the form.
+- 1. Name as you wish it to appear on ballot.

+- 2. Full name as registered to vote.

+- 3. Residence address.

+- 4. Telephone/fax numbers.

+- 5. E-mail and/or web site address.

+- 6. Address and telephone number for publication/ media/internet.

+- 7. Elective office title for which you are applying.

+- 8. Signature and date.